 Sure there are definite differences in martial arts styles.
 You can definitely tailor the school you pick and martial arts style they practice to your child’s goals.

-That macho dad I mentioned above would most certainly end up at an MMA Gym (Mixed Martial Arts as is practiced in the UFC (Ultimate Fighting Championship).
+A macho dad looking for his boys to be able to “fight” would most certainly end up at an MMA Gym (Mixed Martial Arts as is practiced in the UFC (Ultimate Fighting Championship).
 Whereas a Montessori mom might go more for Tai Chi (Thai-chee) or Qigong (chee-gong).

 But when learning how to choose a martial arts school, most parents will end up between those 2 extremes.